tori-bot/QuoteR/README.md

 ## Further help
-For more information on how to run this application check out https://angular.io/docs
+For more information on how to run this application check out https://angular.io/docs To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## license information
+this project is protected under the [MIT license](license)

 ## Contact author
 Contact via email: [makenavictoria1@gmail.com]
-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.